zefanZhang-cn/CAMIM/README.md

 `run.py` is used for running the whole program.

+## Acknowledge
+Sincere thanks to HVPNeT and TMR for their contributions to this study.
+Undoubtedly, our success is inseparable from the efforts of any researcher who focuses on multimodal relation extraction tasks.
+Finally, we sincerely wish every researcher a wonderful scientific research!

 ## Citation

 If you find this repo helpful, please cite the following: